 Simply put: copy-editing makes sure the writing works and proofreading is that final check to make sure that the writing and layout works.

-I could write reams and reams about it, but the best way is always a video, so I’m going to share here a wonderful creation by the Society for Editors and Proofreaders (SfEP), of which I am a professional member.
+I could write reams and reams about it, but the best way is always a video, so I’m going to share here a wonderful creation by the Chartered Institute of Editing and Proofreading (CIEP), formerly the Society for Editors and Proofreaders (SfEP), of which I am an Advanced Professional Member.

 It should answer all of your basic questions and set you on the way to understanding which level of editorial help you need.